ThaFirstPaul/hannahbot_main/README.md

 # Configuration
 Apply the correct auth-tokens:
-- Go to the directory where you downloaded hannahbot
+- Go to the directory where you downloaded hannahbot and unzip it
+- Enter the folder created by unzipping
 - Open *.env*
 - Add the oauth token for your personal account to *TWITCH_OAUTH_TOKEN_1=""* (between the speechmarks)
 - Add tokens for any further features you want to enable
-  - If you want to use your account as the bot, use the OAUTH token of your personal account for both *TWITCH_OAUTH_TOKEN_1* and *TWITCH_OAUTH_TOKEN_2*.
+  - If you want to use your account as the bot, use the OAUTH token of your personal account for both *TWITCH_OAUTH_TOKEN_1* and *TWITCH_OAUTH_TOKEN_OWNER*.

 # Running
+- Open Terminal (macos/linux) or CMD (windows)
+- Type `cd `
-- Open terminal and `cd` into the folder where hannahbot is saved.
+- Drag (or copy and paste the path of) the folder where hannahbot is saved into the command line.
+Hit Enter.
-- Run the following command:
-`node main.js`
+- Run `node main.js`

+When running for the first time, you will be asked to download dependencies.

+Options are:
+- `--debug`
+- `--fulldebug`
+- `--gen_commands`
+- `--storage-readonly`

 # Issues
 Please report issues to me at:\